ArenKDesai/Aren-s-Notes/graphics lec.md

 Here's some solutions:

 ### Summed Area Table
-We can estimate the shape as a rectangle, precompute the summed area table, and us
+We can estimate the shape as a rectangle, pre-compute the summed area table, and use it for fast lookups.